Sarah Fawcett (Lecturer)

 I received a Bachelor’s degree in Biology from California Polytechnic State University (Cal Poly) in San Luis Obispo.
 I was introduced to the world of bio-optics and remote sensing when I was invited to join a research trip the the Republic of Palau, where we used a variety of sophisticated ocean science technology to monitor and predict water flow based on benthic habitats.
 I have since been accepted for a National Science Foundation research award to work under Dr. Eric Hochberg at the Bermuda Institute of Ocean Sciences using bio-optics to study coral reef light use efficiencies, worked for the The Nature Conservancy in the U.S. Virgin Islands helping monitor and restore coral reefs in the local marine parks, and worked as a lab assistant in the Bio-Optical Oceanography and Remote Sensing Laboratory at the University of Puerto Rico helping to improve methods for retrieving water-column bio-optical information in coral reefs and working on calibration/validation efforts for NOAA ocean color satellites.
 At UCT, I will be focusing on calibration/validation efforts for the recently launched ESA Sentinel 3 ocean color satellite.
 I will be collecting a variety of in-situ bio-optical and geophysical data ranging from inland, to near-coastal and possibly the Southern Ocean to assess radiometric errors with Sentinel 3 data and evaluate atmospheric correction methods.
 I am also interested in using this field data to examine phytoplankton scattering variability and establish relationships between phytoplankton size, type, and structure on the backscattering signal and how this effects the water leaving signal.

 Initially taking oceanography as an elective course in my undergraduate degree, I quickly reprioritised my studies and changed track to include oceanography as a major.
 The interdisciplinary science appeals to me in many ways.
 Exploring the physics, chemistry or biology of the ocean is not mutually exclusive in this field.
 The applicability of marine science to almost all of Earth’s natural processes and pathways as well as human beings fascinates me.
 My focus is on marine biogeochemistry, specifically the nitrogen cycle.
-My thesis explores the nitrogen budget, including supply, removal and recycling processes in the subtropical South Atlantic Ocean.
+My research explores the nitrogen budget, including supply, removal and recycling processes across the subtropical South Atlantic Ocean.
 To accomplish this, we study the stable isotopes of nitrogen and oxygen in nitrate.
-Accompanying this is a focus on the Southern and Northern Benguela water masses (using isotopes as a geo-tracer) in an attempt to understand regional nitrogen cycling processes.
+Accompanying this is a focus on a dataset collected from the Agulhas Current south of South Africa.
+My current focus is on the Southern and Northern Benguela water masses (using isotopes as a geo-tracer) in an attempt to understand regional nitrogen cycling processes.